Vyral/charletta-wilson/_posts/2021-01-26-dealing-with-anxiety-and-triggers.md

 A recent study conducted by the Neuroleadership Institute indicates that 50% of workers are experiencing increased levels of anxiety. **The causes vary, but today I want you to focus on the secondary effects.&nbsp;**

-Anxiety is a contagion, and we’ve all been there: You’re walking along minding your own business, then someone comes along and snakes you in the face (metaphorically speaking) with their anxious energy.
+Anxiety is a contagion, and we’ve all been there: You’re walking along minding your own business, then someone comes along and smacks you in the face (metaphorically speaking) with their anxious energy.
 Before you know it, all of a sudden it hits you.
 Now you’re anxious, agitated, and irritated.

 This is how our nervous system works.
-When science tells us that we’re all inextricably linked, you better believe it’s true in more ways than one. **Understanding anxiety and triggers are so important, especially now.** So many, including myself, are having hard experiences that are changing us and our social behavior.
+When science tells us that we’re all inextricably linked, you better believe it’s true in more ways than one. **Understanding anxiety and triggers is so important, especially now.** So many, including myself, are having hard experiences that are changing us and our social behavior.

 As I support the development of trauma-informed leaders, recognizing and managing our own triggers is the quickest way to learn how to support others in their struggles.